Welcome to the third post in my 3-post series, "How to Grow Your Business with Zipify OneClickUpsell."

 This is a series of emails that goes out to customers who have purchased from your store.

-The main purpose of the sequence is to increases your customer loyalty and repeat purchases while decreasing returns (avoiding the loss of a sale is as good as gaining a sale!).
+The main purpose of the sequence is to increase your customer loyalty and repeat purchases while decreasing returns (avoiding the loss of a sale is as good as gaining a sale!).

 We send four main types of emails in this sequence: trust & relationship builders, social proof, content, and offers—often, emails will be a combination of these.